Looking for a local, pick-your-own farm in Southeast New Mexico? Scroll down this page and you will see the U-Pick farms in Southeast New Mexico,

 home canning, preserving, drying and freezing directions.
 You can access

 recipes and other resources from the drop down menus at the top of the page or the site search.

 If you have any questions or suggestions,

-Southeast New Mexico U-Pick Farms and Orchards, by county
+Southeast New Mexico U-Pick Farms and Orchards in 2020, by county

 Click on the resources drop-down above, if you need a county map

 - Blessed From The Garden - beans, beets,

 carrots, cherries, corn (sweet), cucumbers, eggplant, figs, herbs or spices,